Call4Cloud | MMP-C | Autopilot | Device Preparation

 So LDAP is designed to work with an Active Directory.. and guess what.
 Azure Ad isn’t that!

-There are some old-school legacy applications that still use LDAP to lookup information and guess what either, this isn’t going to work.
+Some old-school legacy applications still use LDAP to look up information, and guess what?
+Either way, this isn’t going to work.

 5. Mapping some drive letters to our AADJ devices

-Now we know we could benefit from the SSO, we still need to ask the question If we could map some Drive letters to our on-premises files shares.
-And the answer is: Yes, of course, we can!!!
-I removed these parts in this blog and created an additional separate blog for it.
+Now that we know we could benefit from the SSO, we still need to ask if we could map some Drive letters to our on-premises file shares.
+And the answer is yes, of course, we can!!!
+I removed these parts from this blog and created a separate blog for it.
 Go check it out here!

-But please note when you want to mount some drive letters and make use of the SSO you got to your on-premises file server, please beware that it uses DNS!
+But please note when you want to mount some drive letters and want to use SSO to your on-premises file server, please beware that it uses DNS!
 So don’t use \\fileserver\datashare but the FQDN, so it looks like this \\filserver.contoso.local\datashare.

 Conclusions:

-If you have the possibility to replace all existing devices instead of enrolling the existing domain-joined devices into azure, is there still a need to join the new devices to your on-premises domain?
-With an Azure Ad Join you can get SSO to your on-premises domain even when using Windows Hello.
+If you can replace all existing devices instead of enrolling the existing domain-joined devices into Azure, is there still a need to join the new devices to your on-premises domain?
+With an Azure Ad Join, you can get SSO to your on-premises domain even when using Windows Hello.

 Please think twice before you go Azure Ad Hybrid.
-Isn’t a simple azure ad joined device not enough?
+Isn’t a simple Azure ad-joined device not enough?
 I love to hear your thoughts.
-For me, AADJ is the default and HAADJ is just pure evil!
+For me, AADJ/ Entra Joined is the default, and HAADJ is just pure evil!

 13 thoughts on “Deliver us from Hybrid